quentin-dev/clinntp/README.md

 * `-c, --clear`
   * Resets the settings to initial default

+* `-d, --dryrun`
+  * Tries to connect with the current or specified settings without fetching the news

 ### Option priority
 If multiple boolean options are set the precedence is as follows: